Danil0v3s/kMonitor/README.md

 A small desktop companion application to enable you to provide MSI Afterburner data to your network

 ### What does it have?
-- :white_check_mark: A simple websocket server to stream your data over your local the network
+- :white_check_mark: A simple websocket server to stream your data over your local network
 - :white_check_mark: More configuration options
 - :white_check_mark: Registering as a service to start with Windows
 - :soon: Desktop shortcut